FrankFundel/DistillDIFT/README.md

 4. Distill supervised on SPair-71k train split or MISC210K (with teacher)
 5. Distill unsupervised on ImageNet (with teacher)

-- Make sure there are no unnecessary gradients and everything is in eval mode and fp16
-- Apply LoRA to different layers
+- Apply timm LoRA from vit-lora
+- Try 2D soft-argmax
+- Load DINO in fp16
 - Cache features from teacher
 - Implement sharded dataset